Creating Event Broker Services

 Hybrid

 This type of configuration allows messaging and management connections to the event broker service from both private IP addresses and the public Internet.
-Both a private and a public endpoint are created by default with management via SEMP to the event broker service enabled.
+It creates both a private and a public endpoint with management via SEMP to the event broker service enabled.
 The default names for the private and public endpoints are private endpoint and public endpoint.
 This type of configuration is available only when you choose Private Cloud as the cloud type when you create the service.
 Private Clouds are for Customer-Controlled Regions and Dedicated Regions.

 1. When you create your event broker service, click Advanced Connection Options.